Updated: Nov 14, 2022

 You’re facing a tough school year.
 The education landscape is changing quickly.
 You have a million things to plan and lots of questions.
-The coming school year will be unlike any we’ve seen before.
 But your teachers, parents, and students are looking to you for answers.
 How will you move forward into the unknown?

 Well, you’re in luck.
-I am currently working on a new book entitled, “Fearless Funding: 30 Day Challenge for School Leaders.”
-As I research information for this book, I am learning about the many ways nonprofit organizations have figured out how to “do fundraising” that most charter schools just haven’t mastered.
+I am continuously looking into new ideas to support schools with grants and funding strategies.
+As I research, I am learning about the many ways nonprofit organizations have figured out how to “do fundraising” that most charter schools just haven’t mastered.

 I can’t help you with most of the difficult decisions you need to make, but I can offer support to improve your fundraising, which is likely to be more important than ever this year.
 How do you start fundraising or improve fundraising success for your school?
 Keep reading to learn the guiding questions, culled from nonprofit experts and filtered for you, the charter school (or private school) leader, and how to develop and implement your fundraising plan.